siravich-khongrod/siravich-khongrod.github.io/README.md

 ## Projects

 More Upcoming Project
-* <a href="https://github.com/siravich-khongrod/siravich-khongrod.github.io#listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb">Temporal Chicago Crime Interactive Map and Analysis under User-centric hierarchies (R and Shiny module)</a>
+* <a href="#listing-search-tool-on-leaflet-nodejs-web-application-to-query-assets-in-proximity-of-train-station-geojson-and-mongodb">Temporal Chicago Crime Interactive Map and Analysis under User-centric hierarchies (R and Shiny module)</a>
-* <a href="https://github.com/siravich-khongrod/siravich-khongrod.github.io#temporal-chicago-crime-interactive-map-and-analysis-under-user-centric-hierarchies-r-and-shiny-module">Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)</a>
+* <a href="#temporal-chicago-crime-interactive-map-and-analysis-under-user-centric-hierarchies-r-and-shiny-module">Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)</a>
 * Automated Valuation Modeling using Linear Regression Techniques (SAS)
 * Listing search tool on leaflet NodeJS web application to query assets in proximity of train station (GeoJSON and MongoDB)
 * Decentralized Arduino Supervision and Control System for Home Automation